 The review was performed by a team based in research centres in the UK (Glasgow, Edinburgh, Oxford).
 We had no external funding specific to this study, and we have no conflicts of interest that may have influenced our assessment of the research data.

 Included studies were heterogenous, recruited from specialist settings, and had potential biases.
-The studies identified did not allow us to make specific recommendations on the use of the IQCODE for the future diagnosis of dementia in clinical practice.
+The studies identified did not allow us to make specific recommendations on the use of the IQCODE for the future detection of dementia in clinical practice.
 The included studies highlighted the challenges of delayed verification dementia research, with issues around prevalent dementia assessment, loss to follow-up over time, and test non-completion potentially limiting the studies.
 Future research should recognise these issues and have explicit protocols for dealing with them.

 The Informant Questionnaire for Cognitive Decline in the Elderly (IQCODE) is a structured interview based on informant responses that is used to assess for possible dementia.
 IQCODE has been used for retrospective or contemporaneous assessment of cognitive decline.
 There is considerable interest in tests that may identify those at future risk of developing dementia.
 Assessing a population free of dementia for the prospective development of dementia is an approach often used in studies of dementia biomarkers.
 In theory, questionnaire-based assessments, such as IQCODE, could be used in a similar way, assessing for dementia that is diagnosed on a later (delayed) assessment.